MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-pipeline.md

 np-2018-05-2546-hQ
 ```

 Try a few more queries to get a sense of what the search engine returns directly so that you can compare it with an LLM-enabled response.
-Re-run the previous script with this query: "how much of the earth is covered in water"?
+Rerun the previous script with this query: "how much of the earth is covered in water"?

 Results from this second query should look similar to the following results, which are lightly edited for concision.